ManageIQ/manageiq.org/site/docs/get-started/provision-machine.md

 ---
 layout: start_doc
-title: Provision Your First Machine
+title: Provision Your First Instance
 ---

 Let’s generate a new instance through ManageIQ, the hard way.
 Don't worry, And afterwards